ezekg/xo/README.md

 ```

 ### Fallback values
-You may specify fallback values for match indexes using `$N?:value`, where `N`
+You may specify fallback values for matches using `$N?:value`, where `N` is the
-is the index that you want to assign the fallback value to.
-The fallback value
+index that you want to assign the fallback value to.
+The fallback value should
-should be simple and cannot contain a space or newline.
+be simple and cannot contain a space or newline.

 ### Delimiters
 You may substitute `/` for any delimiter not found within your pattern or formatter.